 It is your responsibility to familiarize yourself with the client's health and safety policies, for example by requesting that your team manager obtains a copy of their health and safety handbook/policy.
 If you are working in an industrial environment, make sure you do not miss any health and safety courses that the client offers.
 If there is a real concern for the health and safety of you or your team, raise the issue immediately with your team manager who must raise it with the client, if necessary.
-If you are the team manager, checking the client's health and safety policies should be appeared to the project.
+If you are the team manager, checking the client's health and safety policies should be one of your first priorities at the start of a project.
 I am working on a project and my partner has problems that require my presence at home, which may have an impact on the way I work and where I can work.
 What should I do?
 Raise the concern with your team manager so that you can discuss appropriate ways to help you continue to do your work.
 If you are the team manager, then you should take your team members' personal circumstances into account as far as possible.
-If you are unsure what to do,
+If you are unsure what to do, speak with your human resources manager.